 We know it’s not convenient to be without a vehicle after an accident, but it’s nice to know that your rental car costs can be covered by your auto insurance policy.

 With Erie Insurance, it’s easy to add rental car expense coverage to your auto insurance policy.1 In fact, for less than the average cost of a one-day rental car, you can purchase the coverage.

 With ERIE, basic rental car coverage is automatically included in most states if you’ve purchased comprehensive coverage.
 That means if your car is disabled because of a fire, theft, glass damage or another claim that we may insure, you’re covered for a compact sedan rental car.
 If you need a bigger rental vehicle (see options below), you could buy additional coverage.

 To have rental car coverage for collision losses, such as when you hit another car or a fence, building or pole, you would need to add the coverage to your policy.

 What type of rental car is covered?
 The good news is that you have options.
 You can choose from five classes of rental car options, each with a corresponding premium rate.2 After all, you don’t want to find out at the rental counter that you’re covered for a compact car when you need something larger.

 Erie Insurance partners with leading rental car companies like Enterprise Rent-A-Car, but you may also use your own favorite company.

 It's easy to add rental car expense coverage to your Erie Insurance auto policy.
-Your local ERIE agent will work with you to get the insurance coverage that best meets your needs.
+Your local Erie Insurance agent will work with you to get the insurance coverage that best meets your needs.
 Get in touch with an ERIE agent.

 1ERIE’s auto insurance coverage varies by state.
 See the policy for specific coverage details.
 Certain terms and limitations may apply.
 Refer to our disclaimer for additional information.2North Carolina and Virginia offer a monetary reimbursement subject to purchased limits of coverage.
 Rental car classes do not apply.